ghellings/storygamesla.com/src/pages/games/blades-in-the-dark.md

 image: https://res.cloudinary.com/storygamesla/image/upload/v1757654994/BWh368_qw5icb.webp
 tags:
   - game
+  - dice
+  - FitD
+  - steampunk
+  - heist
+  - dicepool
+  - mc
+  - gm
+  - PbtA
+  - playbooks
-permalink: /games/
+permalink: /games/blades-in-the-dark/
 ---
-Blades in the Dark is a game about scoundrels and heists in a setting with steampunk and supernatural horror elements.
-While heavily inspired by the **PbtA** ( Powered by the Apacolypse ) game system, Blades in the Dark created it's own popular game system which many other story games use.
-Those games are refer to as **FitD** ( Forge in the Dark ).
+_Blades in the Dark_ is a game about scoundrels and heists in a setting with steampunk and supernatural horror elements.
+While heavily inspired by the **[PbtA](/games/tags/PbtA/)** ( Powered by the Apacolypse ) game system, Blades in the Dark created it's own popular game system which many other story games use.
+Those games are refer to as **[FitD](/games/tags/FitD/)** ( Forge in the Dark ).